openfaas/openfaas.github.io/_posts/2023-07-04-build-a-multi-tenant-functions-platform.md

 Whilst this is not an exhaustive guide, it is built from real-world experience and feedback from customers, and I think it'll help you get started.

 There's a lot more to OpenFaaS that we could have talked about like giving direct access to `faas-cli` and the multi-tenant dashboard, integration with GitHub Actions or GitLab, event-triggers like Cron, Kafka and asynchronous function invocations with NATS JetStream.

+Here's what [Shaked Askayo, Co-founder & CTO of Kubiya.ai](https://www.linkedin.com/in/shaked-askayo-18403714a) wanted to say about OpenFaaS:

+> "Exploring serverless orchestration on Kubernetes at Kubiya, we encountered powerful platforms like Knative, yet found them overly complex to manage.
+OpenFaaS struck the perfect balance.
+It combines dynamic elasticity, intuitive function packaging, a robust API and comprehensive metrics.
+With secure namespace isolation for managing multi-tenant environments, OpenFaaS has proven to be a perfect fit for our needs."

 Remember, we're always here and happy to help you check and fine-tune your OpenFaaS for Enterprises setup for multi-tenancy.